ideascube/catalog-i-o/doc/kiwix.md

 ### `type`

-For ZIMs from Kiwix.org, it must be `zipped-zim`.
+For ZIMs from Kiwix.org, it must be `zim`.

+Kiwix doesn't build `zipped-zim` files anymore.
+Such files should disappear from our `kiwix.yml` file over the time.

 ### The .meta4 file